Importing plant-based stockfeed and supplements

 When we audit

-Some processed plant-based stockfeed applications require completed desk audit questionnaires.
+Some processed plant-based stockfeed applications require completed desk audit questionnaires (Manufacturers questionnaire; Offsite storage, containerisation and export facilities questionnaire).
 This includes:

 - Soybean meal